PramSin/minesweeper/README.md

 The GUI still needs to be improved.
 Wanted someone good at game UI design to help me.

-There're still some functions need adding, like the rank.
+There're still some functions need adding, such as the rank and so on.

+If you are interested, just join me.

+The Photos used are in the directory, too.
+If you are the author of some photo, you can email me to ask for the pay.

 [1]:./BasicRule.py
 [2]:./window.py
 [3]:./扫雷.py
 [4]:./images.py

+email: 714223317@qq.com